SuleimanFarah/sunpy/Home.md

 # The SunPy Project Organisation
 [[All the info|SunPy Organisation Information]] regarding to SunPy formation as an organisation, including minutes of meetings

+# Wall of fame

+Check the [[Wall of Fame]] to see everyone that has participated in some program for the improvement of SunPy.